Litwolf9/RoxasMapper/README.md

-                    banner (Sea Salt, Roxas, or Nobody) [I]  Info        a quick rundown plus privacy notes [S]  Socials     jump to my Discord, X, YouTube, or TikTok
+                    banner (Sea Salt, Roxas, or Nobody) [I]  Info        a quick rundown plus privacy notes [S]  Socials     jump to my Discord, X, YouTube, or TikTok [O]  Offline     look up name variations with no login (no availability check, no name changes)

 Anywhere else, just type a word and it'll generate the variations for you.